The centennials are coming of age

 Make the job requirements transparent, explain how promotions, raises and bonuses are awarded.
 Create the workplace environment for people to be successful, hire the best candidates (irrespective of age), give constructive and honest feedback.
 Give employees the environment and the resources to succeed, and their self-esteem is ultimately tied to their own behaviour and performance.

 It’s important in business to understand employees and potential employees, especially if you want a happy workforce and successful business.
-What do you think companies could do to be more aware of Generation Z employees values in the workplace, their motivations and their expectations?
+What do you think companies could do to be more aware of the gen z talent, their employee values in the workplace, their motivations and their expectations?

 Just ask them.
 The best managers and leaders understand their people as well as their business.
 Motivation can change slowly, or can suddenly change.
 Some employees will want a stable job, regular income and enough time to pursue their own interests and have time with family.
 Others will want to put most of their time an energy into their career.
 Don’t assume all of Generation Z are motivated by the same thing – understand motivation as an individual difference factor, not a generational norm.